zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation05.md

 1. Obtain the list of name servers from [Method2](../Methods.md) and [Method3](../Methods.md)
-2. All name servers obtained as the result of step 1 are queried for the SOA record over TCP and UDP
+2. All name servers obtained as the result of step 1 are queried for A and AAAA records
-3. If any of the name server fail to give an authoritative answer ("AA-bit" is set in the answer), the test fails
+3. If any of the name server queried responded with the resource record type CNAME, then the test fails

 ### Outcome(s)

-If all the name servers answer with the AA-bit set, then the test succeeds
+If none of the response contains the resource record type CNAME then the test succeeds

 ### Special procedural requirements